aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/mailmergesettings/mailasattachment/_index.md

 title: MailMergeSettings.MailAsAttachment
 linktitle: MailAsAttachment
 second_title: Aspose.Words for .NET API Reference
-description: MailMergeSettings property.
+description: MailMergeSettings MailAsAttachment property.
 Specifies that the documents produced during a mail merge operation should be emailed as an attachment rather than the body of the actual email.
 The default value is false in C#.
 type: docs
 weight: 120
 url: /net/aspose.words.settings/mailmergesettings/mailasattachment/